CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/Activation/_index.md

 Over-the-Air Activation (OTAA) is the preferred and most secure way to connect with {{%tts%}}.
 Devices perform a join-procedure with the network, during which a dynamic `DevAddr` is assigned and security keys are negotiated with the device.

-To get your device activated using the OTAA method, do the following.
+To get your device activated using the OTAA method, do the following:

 #### Device Registration

-You are now ready to register your device to the application for activating it using the OTAA method.

 On the application’s screen, select **Devices** from the bottom right menu.